Leaf-Agriculture/docs/docs/configurations_endpoints.md

 &nbsp<span class="badge badge--warning">DELETE</span> `/configs/{leafUserId}`

 Deletes the Configuration from the Leaf User `leafUserId`.
-Until a new Configuration is created, the Leaf User will inherit all configurations from the Api Owner.
+Until a new Configuration is created, the Leaf User will inherit all configurations from the API Owner.

 <Tabs
 defaultValue="sh"